Kim’s railroad sidewalks – and bikes!

 Kim”

-“i have a tip,i make a lot of stone walls,i first coat the screen or surface with plaster. after its dry i mix another batch with what’s called rainbow cement color (its cheep) comes in black or red,a little black makes gray.
+“I have a tip,i make a lot of stone walls,i first coat the screen or surface with plaster. after its dry i mix another batch with what’s called rainbow cement color (its cheep) comes in black or red,a little black makes gray.

-i then coat the surface with almost smooth surface.let dry and take a small screw driver and drag across the surface to make bricks,the red really looks like brick.the screw driver goes through the red or gray layer and makes motor joints.
+Let dry and take a small screw driver and drag across the surface to make bricks,the red really looks like brick.the screw driver goes through the red or gray layer and makes motor joints.

 Mike”

 “I use the plastic sprues left over from a model.
 I take them and use them for metal piping for oil refineries, gas stations, rooftop vents, etc. I also use them for scenery, pipe loads.
-I cut them down to the size of the load, I also drill out the ends, and then paint them whatever color you need to give it a more real appearance.
-I don’t have a pic handy, but I just made a fuel island for my truck stop.
-Hope someone can use this idea.

 John”

 Some fine tips as usual.
 Thanks to everyone.
+A big thanks to Kim for sharing his how to make HO scale sidewalks.

 Best